Qspc/jatah-repo/README.md

 ## Do

--   catch error every API
+-   throw error every API
 -   pagination

 # new feature